Abhishek19000/Ansible/README.md

 ## Before following the below steps one should have ansible and sshpass software installed on the controller node.

-1. Keep the required software and files in the given folder.
+1. Keep the required software and files in the given folder of controller node.

 2. Copy the hdfs-site.xml and core-site.xml in /namenode directory of controller node from namenode file of this repository.